nastiakostenyuk/Text-Processing-Api/README.md

 ### 4.Test the endpoint:
   - Open http://127.0.0.1:8000/docs.
-  - Here we can send post requests different endpoints for testing.
+  - Here we can send post requests to different endpoints for testing.

 ### Endpoints: